 - 5.1.1 Heads of Department must exercise all reasonable care in ensuring that their Department accounts correctly for VAT and where appropriate, Corporation Tax.
-Where there is any doubt as to the correct VAT or tax treatment of a transaction, the Head of Finance must be consulted. - 5.1.2 Any taxable benefits will be included by the Head of Finance in P11D returns.
+Where there is any doubt as to the correct VAT or tax treatment of a transaction, the Head of Finance must be consulted. - 5.1.2 Any taxable benefits will be reported to HMRC by the Finance Office.
 Except with the approval of the Bursar and the Head of Finance, no payments of any kind should be made to individuals other than through the payroll.